 - Avoid excessive spicy food and alcohol

-- Try not to force your voice or use it for too long or too loudly
+- Try not to force their voice or use it for too long or too loudly

 Treatments for dysphonia

-Dysphonia can be treated by resting the voice and modifying bad habits such as smoking and drinking more fluids.
+Dysphonia can be treated by resting the voice and modifying lifestyle habits, such as smoking and drinking more fluids.
 In the event that the dysphonia is caused by an infection, anti-inflammatory medication should be used.